Newton Mobility Grants

 Value and Duration

-Awards are available for one year and support travel and maintenance costs.
-Please refer to the scheme notes for the country from which you are applying for more details.
+Newton Mobility Grants last for one year, funding consists of a maximum of £10,000.
+Please refer to the scheme notes for the country from which you are applying for further information and a full break down of costs.

-Applications must be submitted online using the British Academy’s grants management system.
+Applications must be submitted online using the British Academy’s online grants management system, Flexi-Grant.
 For the assessment criteria please see the detailed scheme notes.

 If you have a question about this scheme, please first consult the scheme notes which contain more information.
-If the answer is still not available: email email@example.com; tel: +44 (0) 207 969 5305.
+If the answer is still not available: Email: email@example.com; Tel: +44 (0) 207 969 5217.